google/kctf/base/challenge-skeleton/README.md

 The `challenge` directory contains the challenge binary and anything else related to the challenge:

 * `image/`: Dockerfile and files of the challenge image.
-* `Makefile`: Edit this file if you need to run code before building the Docker image, e.g. for building the challenge from source.
+* `Makefile`: Edit this file if you need to run code when building the Docker image, e.g. for building the challenge from source.

 ### /healthcheck

 The `healthcheck` directory is optional.
 If you don't want to write a healthcheck, feel free to delete the directory.
 However, we strongly recommend that you implement a healthcheck :).

 * `image/`: Dockerfile and files of the healthcheck.
-* `Makefile`: Edit this file if you need to build any custom files before running your healthcheck.
+* `Makefile`: Edit this file if you need to build any custom files when building your healthcheck.

 #### Healthcheck